chrisemunt/mg-dbx/README.md

 ### v2.0.12 (25 May 2020)

-* Introduce the option to connect to a database over the network
+* Introduce the option to connect to a database over the network.
 * Remove the 32K limit on the volume of data that can be sent to the database via the **mg-dbx** methods.
 * Correct a fault that led to the failure of asynchronous calls to the **dbx::function** and **mglobal::previous** methods.

+### v2.0.13 (8 June 2020)

+* Correct a fault in the processing of InterSystems Object References (orefs).
+	* This fault only affected applications using API-based connectivity to the database (as opposed to network-based connectivity).
+	* The fault could result in Node.js throwing 'Heap Corruption' errors after creating an instance of an InterSystems Object.